How to Cook a Turkey: Your A-Z Guide to Buy, Prep, Cook, and Carve

 Don’t play chicken with your Thanksgiving centerpiece!
 Whether it’s your first time cooking a turkey or your 14th, this step-by-step guide will help ensure that the star of the holiday table comes out perfectly.

 (Want more Thanksgiving recipes and tips?
 Check out our big Yummly Thanksgiving page!)

 The holidays are no time to wing it when it comes to the turkey.
 But with a little preparation and knowledge, you can be sure not to run afoul of a tasty Thanksgiving dinner.
 OK, OK ... enough with the bad poultry puns.
-Pulling off a Norman-Rockwell-style Thanksgiving is no small feat, but if you break it all down into parts, it's definitely doable!
+Pulling off a Norman Rockwell-style Thanksgiving is no small feat, but if you break it all down into parts, it's definitely doable!
 So let's start with the big guy: how to get a nice juicy turkey with crispy brown skin.
-If you've already got the basics down, skip ahead to our FAQs to get the answers to your most burning (or should I say golden brown?) questions.

 The most important step in cooking a perfect turkey happens before you ever turn on the oven.
 Some initial planning — including taking stock of your supplies, choosing your Thanksgiving recipes, and gathering your ingredients — goes a long way toward avoiding surprises that can leave you scrambling.
-While no one can plan ahead for Uncle Larry's political ramblings (maybe this year, he'll stay safely at home?), there are a few things you’ll want to check on before getting started.
+While no one can plan ahead for Uncle Larry's political ramblings (maybe this year he'll stay safely at home?), there are a few things you can do to ensure a foolproof turkey-cooking experience.